 Young Dracula: Ingrid is this whenever she helps Vlad, which isn't often.

-In Noob Gaea is not exactly this for most of the series as despite her Manipulative Bastard status, two of her guildmates could get quite selfish when it came down to it.
+In Noob Gaea is not exactly this for most of the series as despite her Manipulative Bastard status, as two of her guildmates could get quite selfish when it came down to it.
 They were also all equally guilty of considering that the The Millstone of the the team was the sole reason of their lack of progress despite their respective flaws playing a big part in it also.
 She however definitely became the token evil of the team after the two other morally ambiguous members of the team left the guild and all the other remaining members were much more on the good side.

 Myths & Religion